DBInstance

 boolean

-A value that indicates whether to copy tags from the DB instance to snapshots
+Specifies whether to copy tags from the DB instance to snapshots of the DB

 customIAMInstanceProfile